Exchange and exclusion in the non-abelian anyon gas: Exchange operators and phases

 and similarly for their inverses $\sigma_j^{-1}$.
 The \keyword{symmetric/permutation group} $S_N$ may be defined by the same generators and relations as the braid group, with the additional relations $\sigma_j^2 = 1$ for $j=1,2,\ldots,N-1$, hence $\sigma_j^{-1} = \sigma_j$ in this case. \end{definition}

-See Figure~\ref{fig:braids} for corresponding diagrams.
+See Figure~\ref{fig:braids} for corresponding diagrams that encode these relations.
 An important example that we will return to frequently in this work is the exchange of two anyons, while enclosing exactly $p$ other anyons.
 This is represented by the group element and diagram (Figure~\ref{fig:loops}, right):

 In fact, the number of generators of the braid group may be reduced to only two:

 \begin{lemma} For any $N \ge 3$, $B_N$ is generated by the two elements $\sigma_1$ and

 and furthermore